nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

 ### Overview

-Nightwatch tests can be run on Android emulators, iOS simulators, real Android & iOS devices as well as on cloud providers.
-Similar to web automation, native mobile app automation also leverages the concept of [environments][1] .
-To run your test suite anywhere, you just have to configure the environment once and use in the test run commands.
+Nightwatch tests can be run on Android emulators,iOS simulators,real Android & iOS devices as well as on cloud providers.
+Similar to web automation,native mobile app automation also leverages the concept of [environments][1] .
+To run your test suite anywhere,you just have to configure the environment once and use in the test run commands.

 ### Android Emulator